From the blackness of grief to a rainbow of colours

 The following posts are from the very early days of my grief journey, starting back on that first day…

 I was not prepared for this day.
 Nobody is.

 “Do you know a Norbert Gross?”
-This was the question asked of me when I opened my front door to two Police Officers on 19th September 2017.
+This was the question asked of me when I opened my front door to two Police Officers.
 This is so hard to write, as it makes the memories flood back and my eyes well with tears. [keep reading]